 The clock is ticking.
-We're just a few weeks away from the release of the seventh generation Apple Watch.
-We already know a lot about the price, the design and the specifications.
+We're just a few weeks away from the release of the seventh generation of the Apple Watch.
+We already know a lot about the price, the design and the technical data.

 We will see the new Apple Watch soon.
-With just a few weeks left until the release of the new Apple Watch Series 7, we're starting to see the big picture.
-This article rounds up the latest news and rumors about the Apple Watch Series 7.
+There are just a few weeks left until the release of the new Apple Watch Series 7, and we're starting to see the big picture.
+This article summarizes the latest news and rumors about the Apple Watch Series 7.
 The design, specs, release date, price and more.

-The launch of the new Apple Watch will be most likely to take place in September.
-A look at the past few years shows that a market launch on September 20 is realistic.
+The new Apple Watch is expected to be launched in September.
+A look at the past few years shows that a market launch on September 20th is realistic.

 Apple Watch Series 3: September 22, 2017,

 It will likely be a virtual event again, similar to WWDC 2021 in June, unless there is an almost miraculous improvement in pandemic containment in the US.
 But Apple's virtual events are a huge success.
 It is likely that the new Apple Watch will be announced alongside the iPhone 13 (All information and rumors).

 How much will Apple's new watch cost?The Apple Watch Series 7 is expected to be available in stores at a price of 379 euros.
 Apple Watch Series prices have remained fairly consistent over the years.
 The prices of the three previous models were: